-Generally, the companies appreciate advice and new Board Members with relevant experience.
+Generally, the companies appreciate advice and new board members with relevant experience.

 If the possibility of involvement in a company is important to you, you should discuss this with the company prior to undertaking an investment.

-After you have initiated an investment in a company, you will be asked whether you wish to invest as a private person or if you want to establish a company profile.
+After you have initiated an investment in a company, you will be asked whether you wish to invest as a private person or if you want to create a company profile.
 You can also create a company profile by accessing “Menu” and clicking on “My profiles”.